 Some lenders, however, may indicate a “primary borrower.”
-The criteria for determining who this person is differs between lenders.
-Some may define the primary borrower as the person with the higher income, for instance, or as the person who appears first on the application.
+The criteria for determining who this person is differs among lenders.
+Some may define the primary borrower as the person with the higher income, for instance, or as the person whose name appears first on the application.

 When is a co-borrower a good idea?